reyhanab/resume/index.md

 ---

-+ Bachelor degree in Computer Engineering - Software  September 2010 - February 2015
++ Bachelor degree in Computer Engineering - Software   09/2010 -  02/2015
  Shahid Chamran University of Ahvaz, Iran
  Project 1 : Implementing a windows application project for a food distribution company using C# and SQL\
  Project 2 : Implementing a windows application project for a dental clinic using C# and SQL